sanoj-s/joq-web-sel/README.md

 	}

 **Manage Test Helper Class**
-<br>You can create multiple test helper classes under **com.snj.testhelpers** package.
+<br>You can create multiple test helper classes under **com.joq.testhelpers** package.
 Test helper class can hold the actual automation step flow based on the application feature.
 Test helper methods should be re-usable in other test suite classes.
 Once you create the methods in the test helper class, you can call those methods in test suite classes.

 **Manage Test Object Class**
-<br>You can create multiple test object classes under **com.snj.testobjects** package.
+<br>You can create multiple test object classes under **com.joq.testobjects** package.
 Test Object class can hold the object locator values like XPath, Id etc. These object creations are based on your application page/screen.
 You can use the objects in the test helper class to perform the actions on the object.
 Following is a sample snippet:

 	public class SampleObjects {
 		public static String txt_searchbox = "//input[@title='Search']";